Arizona State HDSHC Invitational

 I prefer students to use cx for questions and answer exchanges, not for extra prep.

 quest.sandel@ascendspeech.org for any and all questions.
 Please CC your coach if you reach out with a question.
+This paradigm is written for Congressional Debate.

 Hey,

-I am the Founder/Camp Director/Co Owner at Ascend Speech & Debate, Director of Congressional Debate at James Logan High School, and former Director of Speech and Debate at John F. Kennedy High School in Sacramento, California.
+I am the Founder/Camp Director/Co-Owner at Ascend Speech & Debate, Director of Congressional Debate at James Logan High School, and former Director of Speech and Debate at John F. Kennedy High School in Sacramento, California.

 LD Paradigm: I am an experienced LD judge.
 I do prefer traditional style LD.
 I am, however, OK with plans and counter-plans and I am OK with theory arguments concerning analysis of burdens.
 I am not a fan of Kritiks.
 I will try to be open to evaluate arguments presented in the round, but I do prefer that the debate be largely about the resolution instead of largely centered on theory.
 I am OK with fast conversational speed and I am OK with evidence being read a little faster than fast conversational as long as tag lines and analysis are not faster than fast conversational.
 I do believe that V / VC are required, but I don't believe that the V / VC are voting issues in and of themselves.
 That is, even if you convince me that your V / VC is superior (more important, better linked to the resolution) than your opponent's V / VC that is not enough for me to vote for you.
 You still need to prove that your case better upholds your V / VC than your opponent's case does.
 To win, you may do one of three things: (1) Prove that your V / VC is superior to your opponent's AND that your case better upholds that V / VC than your opponent's case does, OR (2) Accept your opponent's V / VC and prove that your case better upholds their V/VC than their case does.
 OR (3) Win an "even-if" combination of (1) and (2).

 CX Paradigm: I am an experienced LD and PF judge (nationally and locally).
 I have judged policy debate at a number of tournaments over the years - including the final round of the NSDA national tournament in 2015.
 However, I am more experienced in PF and LD than I am in policy.
 I can handle speed significantly faster than the final round of NSDA nationals, but not at super-fast speed.
 (Evidence can be read fast if you slow down for tag lines and for analysis.)
 Topicality arguments are fine.
-I am not a fan of kirtiks or critical affs.
+I am not a fan of kritiks or critical affs.

 I was a head coach for 11 years (6 in OR; 5 in UT).